parmoo/parmoo/README.rst

  * a **design variable** is an input to the problem, which we can directly control;
- * a **simulation** is an expensive or time-consuming process, including real-world experimentation, which must be treated as a blackbox function of the design variables and evaluated sparingly;
+ * a **simulation** is an expensive or time-consuming process, including real-world experimentation, which is treated as a blackbox function of the design variables and evaluated sparingly;
  * an **objective** is an algebraic function of the design variables and/or simulation outputs, which we would like to optimize; and
- * a **constraint** is an algebraic function of the design variables and/or simulation outputs, which cannot exceed some bound.
+ * a **constraint** is an algebraic function of the design variables and/or simulation outputs, which cannot exceed a specified bound.

 To solve a multiobjective optimization problem (MOOP), we use surrogate models of the simulation outputs, together with the algebraic definition of